Day and Night (2004 Chinese film)

 Day and Night (日日夜夜 (Rìrì yèyè)) is a 2004 Chinese film, and the second film by Sixth Generation writer-director Wang Chao.
 It is also known, less accurately, as Night and Day.
 The film constitutes the second entry in Wang Chao's loose trilogy on modern China.
 It was preceded by Wang's 2001 debut, The Orphan of Anyang, and would be followed by Luxury Car in 2006.
-The film is a Chinese-French co-production between Fang Li's Laurel Films and Sylvain Busztejn's Rosem Pictures in association with the China Film Fourth Group and Arte France Cinema; Laurel and Rosem would later reunite to produce Luxury Car.
+The film is a Chinese-French co-production between Fang Li's Laurel Films and Sylvain Busztejn's Rosem Pictures in association with the China Film Fourth Group and Arte France Cinéma; Laurel and Rosem would later reunite to produce Luxury Car.

 Synopsis

 Day and Night tells the story of a miner, Li Guangsheng (Liu Lei), in a fictional northern Chinese city who carries on an illicit affair with the wife of his friend and father figure (played by Orphans Sun Guilin).
 When his friend is killed in a cave-in, the miner is wracked with guilt and takes it upon himself to end the affair, rebuild the mine, and help his friend's mentally disabled son find a wife.